immich-app/immich/docs/docs/features/libraries.md

 :::

 You can define a custom interval for the trigger external library rescan under Administration -> Settings -> Library.
 You can set the scanning interval using the preset or cron format.
-For more information please refer to e.g. [Crontab Guru](https://crontab.guru/)
+For more information you can refer to [Crontab Guru](https://crontab.guru/).

 <img src={require('./img/library-custom-scan-interval.png').default} width="75%" title='Set custom scan interval for external library' />